 People with Down syndrome grow more slowly than others.
 They are usually short in stature and may be prone to weight gain, partly as a result of metabolic differences.
 A physically active lifestyle is recommended for general health and to combat this tendency.

 In a small minority of children, there is increased mobility of the atlanto-axial joint.
 This is the joint that connects the two neck bones directly under the skull (known as the atlas and axis).
 This condition is known as atlanto-axial instability.
 In rare cases, this can lead to dislocation of the two bones, which can cause compression of the spinal cord.
 This usually occurs gradually, but can also occur suddenly.

 - Unsteadiness in walking, changes in gait or use of hands

-- Deterioration in bowel and bladder control.
+- Deterioration in and control.